In short

 Carrier bags and paper bags: operational differences in retail

-In a shop environment, carrier bags and paper bags serve different practical purposes:
+In a shop environment, carrier bags and paper bags serve different practical purposes.
+The decision is not aesthetic but functional: the bag should match real purchasing behaviour and the type of average transaction.

-• Paper bags: suitable for quick purchases, lightweight items or small products.
+• Paper bags — suitable for quick purchases, lightweight items or small products; they speed up the checkout and reduce material consumption per transaction.

-• Carrier bags: ideal for multiple products or bulkier items thanks to greater strength and carrying comfort.
+• Carrier bags — ideal for multiple products or bulkier items, thanks to greater strength, comfort and perceived quality.

 Types of carrier bags: which one to choose based on usage